LoopKit/loopdocs/docs/operation/features/carbs.md

 * [Override Active Warning](#override-active-warning)
     * A warning is presented when entering carbs while an override with sensitivity other than 100% is active

+### New with Version 3.4.x

+The [Favorite Foods](../../loop-3/features.md#favorite-foods){: target="_blank" } feature was added with version 3.4.x.
+This is an even faster way to enter meals than is described in the next section, Meal Entry - Fast Version.

+The graphic in the link above was taken from my Favorite Foods screen.
+Subsequent to that screen shot, I've renamed Medium to Lunch and Large to Dinner.
+Note this is a personal solution that works for me; you need to modify your settings to work for you.

+For each meal I select Lunch or Dinner, save and accept the bolus.

+* If I know I will be eating less than usual (not often), I will edit the carb amount before saving
+* If I know I will be eating more than usual, my typical approach is:
+    * Accept the normal amount when I prebolus
+    * When I sit down to eat, I increase the carb amount by multiples of 15 g, depending on the situation
+* I use the fat-protein rise selection but advance the time to 4 hours after dinner

 ## Meal Entry - Fast Version

+!!! tip "Favorite Foods is even faster"
+    With version 3.4.x and later, you have access to the Favorite Foods feature.
+This can make meal entry even faster than this Fast Version section below.

+    * See [New with Version 3.4.x](#new-with-version-34x) section above for an example use of this feature

 To start a new meal entry, tap on the green plate icon (circled below) in the toolbar at the bottom of the Loop status screen.
 Your Loop app will open to the **Add Carb Entry** screen.